d3/d3-interpolate/README.md

 <a name="interpolateRound" href="#interpolateRound">#</a> <b>interpolateRound</b>(<i>a</i>, <i>b</i>)

-Returns a numeric interpolator between the two numbers *a* and *b*; the interpolator is similar to [interpolateNumber](#interpolateNumber), except it will round the resulting value to the nearest integer.
+Returns an interpolator between the two numbers *a* and *b*; the interpolator is similar to [interpolateNumber](#interpolateNumber), except it will round the resulting value to the nearest integer.

 <a name="interpolateString" href="#interpolateString">#</a> <b>interpolateString</b>(<i>a</i>, <i>b</i>)

-Returns a string interpolator between the two strings *a* and *b*.
+Returns an interpolator between the two strings *a* and *b*.
 The string interpolator finds numbers embedded in *a* and *b*, where each number is of the form:

 ```js
 /[-+]?(?:\d+\.?\d*|\.?\d+)(?:[eE][-+]?\d+)?/g